gu-gridh/multimodal-viewer/README.md

 http://localhost:8094/ directs to the Home view

-Fetch for respective panel data by like so: http://localhost:8094/?q=118-02
+Fetch for respective panel data like so: http://localhost:8094/?q=118-02

 ## Installation